russellwpatterson/russellpatterson.com/content/posts/2020-02-22-site-update.md

    One of the things that I do want to do is update it to run on .NET Core 3.
 I think this will likely be a minor revision, not a 4.x version.
 More than likely it'll be v3.9 or something like that.

-   If I do get the time and focus to replatform it onto .NET Core, I will be willing to open source it.
+   If I do get the time and focus to re-platform it onto .NET Core, I will be willing to open source it.
 The shame in me won't let me release code that I started working on when I had -2 years of professional experience, but giving the codebase a once over with some re-architecting will make it "community ready".

 * **Simple Lookups 3**